 Wearing a fitness tracker is no longer reserved solely for gym fanatics.
 You only have to glance around to notice that people of all ages, fitness levels and walks of life are donning a fitness tracker on their wrist.

 In fact, a recent survey found that 6 out of 10 of us have pledged to take better care of our overall health and wellbeing since lockdown.
 And a fitness tracker could be a handy aid in fulfilling this pledge!

 Fitness trackers aren't only a means of staying on top of your step count, heart rate and calorie burn.
-These days, they can also track your sleep, provide GPS data on cycles and runs, chart your menstrual cycle, and even send alerts when your environment is too loud, to help avoid hearing loss.
+These days, they can also track your sleep, provide GPS data on cycles and runs, chart your menstrual cycle, and even send alerts when your environment is too loud.